kamilburda/batcher/docs/sections/Usage.md

 ### Quick Layer Editing

-You can run batch editing in a single click by running `File → Edit Layers (Quick)`.
+You can quickly run batch editing via `File → Edit Layers (Quick)`.
 This can be useful if you made changes to your image and you want to run batch editing again with the same settings.